adj59-dev/adj59-dev.github.io/_posts/2025-08-19-nielsen-and-chuang:-chapter-3.md

 ---
-title: "Reading Nielsen and Chuang: Chapter 3"
+title: "Nielsen and Chuang: Chapter 3"
 description: "Notes and exercise solutions for QCQI Chapter 3: models for computation, the analysis of computational problems, and perspectives on computer science."
 categories:
   - Quantum Computation and Quantum Information